nanoporetech/scrappie/README.md

       --segmentation-analysis=number
                              Analysis number to read segmentation from
       --slip, --no-slip      Use slipping
-  -t, --trim=nevents         Number of events to trim -?, --help                 Give this help list
+  -t, --trim=start:end       Number of events to trim, as start:end -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version